Hours: Variable, approx. 4 – 8 hours per month

 How we support you

-- Full Induction and other training as required; such as Autism Awareness or Epilepsy
+Full Induction and other training as required; such as Autism Awareness or Epilepsy

-- A handbook with guidance and tips for facilitating Circles
+- A handbook with guidance for facilitating Circles

-- Ongoing support with regular supervision sessions from the Project Coordinator
+- Regular supervision sessions from the Project Coordinator

 - Mentoring and sessions with other Circle Facilitators